What is a Furlong in Horse Racing?

 What is a normal length in horse racing?

 Length in horse racing can vary because there are many different types of horse races.
 The shortest distance is reserved for juvenile horses who are 2-3 years old.
 The standard race distance is five furlongs, or 5/8 of a mile.
-The classic sprint distance for a horse race is 6 furlong.
-An intermediate horse race distance is 7 furlong.
+The classic sprint distance for a horse race is 6 furlongs.
+An intermediate horse race distance is 7 furlongs.
 For mature horses that are three years old, the classic distance is the one-mile race.
 There are also one-and-a-quarter mile races and one-and-a-half mile races, which are considered long distance horse races.

 What are the most popular horse races?